| Layer | Description | Example |

 fill = "Gini Coefficient Quintile")

+By stating fill = gini_rank.f in the aesthetics call, we tell R to group by gini_rank.f, and color the plots by this grouping variable.
 Note here that I added an argument to geom_density() called alpha — which refers to the opacity of the selected geometry.
 Alpha ranges from 0 to 1, with lower values corresponding to more transparent colors.
-You can play around with changing alpha to .2 or .8, for example, to see what looks best.
+You can play around with changing alpha to 0.2 or 0.8, for example, to see what looks best.

 Boxplot

-A box plot, also known as a box-and-whisker plot, is a graphical representation used to display the distribution of a continuous variable (interval or ratio scale), often across levels of a grouping variable (nominal or ordinal scale).
+A box plot, also known as a box-and-whisker plot, displays the distribution of a continuous variable (interval or ratio scale), often across levels of a grouping variable (nominal or ordinal scale).
 Like histograms and density plots, box plots also display variability/spread/dispersion of the variable — but instead of the full range — box plots highlight the interquartile range.
 The geometry for a box plot in ggplot2 is geom_boxplot().

 Here is an example of a box plot — in which we again consider absolute upward mobility across commuting zones and how it differs across Gini quintiles.